The

 The $1,499 Power Wedge Ultra 115 is the company's top-of-the-line product.
 It

 offers nine outlets, of which there are three types.
-One supplies up to 300 watts:
+One supplies up to 300

-and we could use more isolated outlets.
-Also, the Ultra 115 offers no current-sensing
+for $1,500, obviously, and we could use more isolated outlets.
+Also, the Ultra

-or remote- switching capability.
+115 offers no current-sensing or remote- switching capability.

-The Ultra 115 contains a center-tapped input transformer, which converts the AC
+The Ultra 115 contains a center-tapped input transformer, which converts the

-power from unbalanced to balanced.
+AC power from unbalanced to balanced.
 Let's explore that a little further.
-The AC
+The

-from your wall has three conductors, one "hot," one neutral," and one "ground."
+AC from your wall has three conductors, one "hot," one neutral," and one "ground."

 The hot and neutral carry the actual AC power: the ground is intended as a common

-reference for all your electrical appliances, although ft's simply connected to
+reference for all your electrical appliances, although ft's simply connected

-the neutral line back at your home's breaker box.
+to the neutral line back at your home's breaker box.
 Thus, the voltage potential

-of the ground is essentially the same as that of the neutral line.
+of the ground is essen tially the same as that of the neutral line.
 In a balanced

-AC system, though, the ground is at a potential between that of the hot and neutral
+AC system, though, the ground is at a potential between that of the hot and

-at -60 volts, and the ground is at 0 volts.
+is at -60 volts, and the ground is at 0 volts.
 Line conditioners typically shunt

-noise and spikes to ground, but remember, the ground's connected to neutral further
+noise and spikes to ground, but remember, the ground's connected to neutral

-ground, combined with balanced AC lines.
+separate ground, combined with balanced AC lines.

-The Ultra 115 has a switch for each of the 120- and 300-watt outlets, which lets
+The Ultra 115 has a switch for each of the 120- and 300-watt outlets, which

-you select between floating (disconnected) ground, unbalanced AC, and balanced
+lets you select between floating (disconnected) ground, unbalanced AC, and balanced

 AC, we used the balanced setting for our testing.
 Joe and I both felt that the